PHIL 444-010: Medical Ethics

 Optional Discussion of Projects

-Come along if you want to chat about your first version.
+Come along if you want a final chat before your final submission.

 Use Office Hours Zoom room: See Canvas@UD.